 Shoes are a key component of any outfit, and that’s certainly true for your running ensemble.
 While personal style and fit preference play a role in selecting the perfect running shoe, there’s also a lot more to consider—like arch support, cushion, breathability, distance.
-In short, selecting the best running shoes for women can feel wildly overwhelming, especially if you’re newer to the sport.
+In short, selecting the best footwear can feel wildly overwhelming, especially for new runners.

-While finding the perfect fit is never an easy feat, allow me to make the task a bit easier—as an avid runner and longtime fitness journalist, I’ve tested hundreds of running shoes over the years.
-I also polled running coaches, Vogue editors, and other running aficionados to pull together a list of the best running shoes for women.
+As an avid runner and longtime fitness journalist, I’ve tested hundreds of running shoes over the years—I also polled running coaches, Vogue editors, and other running aficionados to pull together a list of the best women’s running shoes.
+Because, while finding the perfect fit is never an easy feat, allow us to make the task a bit more seamless, so you can focus on starting 2026 on the right foot.

 In This Story: